prebens-kodehode/Api_Oppgave/README.md

 # Pokedex

-A simple web-based Pokedex to explore Pokémon in card form.
+A simple web-based Pokédex to explore Pokémon in card form.
-PokeAPI is used to fetch data.
+PokéAPI is used to fetch data.

 ## Features